WallStreetMojo

 Mathematically, it is represented as,

-Tax Shield Formula = Sum of Tax-Deductible Expenses * Tax rate
+Tax Shield formula = Sum of Tax-Deductible Expenses * Tax rate.

 Tax Shield Formula

-The calculation of interest tax shield can be obtained by multiplying average debt, cost of debt and tax rate as shown below,
+The calculation of interest tax shield can be obtained by multiplying average debt, cost of debt and and tax rate as shown below,

 Interest Tax Shield Formula = Average debt * Cost of debt * Tax rate.